dreamportdev/Osdev-Notes/04_Scheduling/04_Locks.md

 Unfortunately this implementation has some issues, and can fail to ensure mutual exclusion in several ways:

 - We haven't marked the lock variable as `volatile`, so the acquire and release operations may or may not be written to memory.
-This means other threads might not even see the changes made to the lock variable
+This means other threads might not even see the changes made to the lock variable.
 - If we're operating in a multiprocessor environment, this is also an issue, because the other processors won't see the updated lock state.
 Even if we do use `volatile`, two threads on separate processors could still both take the lock at the same time.
 This is because processors will generally perform a `read-modify-write` operation, which leaves time for another processor to read the old state, while another is modifying it.

 ## Atomic Operations